Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: on Cox Point Processes

 where \(\mu\) denotes the Lebesgue measure on \(\mathbb{R}^d\).
 Let \(N\) be the Cox point process driven by \(M\).
 Conditioned on the realization of \(\Xi\), \(N\) is a homogeneous Poisson point process restricted to the random region \(\Xi\); in particular, it does not admit any second-order descending chain.
 If the random set \(\Xi\) is stationary in law (for example, generated from a stationary marked point process), then \(N\) is also stationary.

-\emph{Special case.} In the simulations of Figures~\ref{COX} and~\ref{COX2}, the random set \(\Xi\) is chosen as a union of random balls, \(\Xi = \bigcup_{x \in \xi} B_{r_x}(x)\), where \(\xi\) is a stationary point process and \(\{r_x\}_{x \in \xi}\) are i.i.d.\ random radii.
+\emph{Special case.} In the simulations of Figure ~\ref{fig:cox-vertical}, the random set \(\Xi\) is chosen as a union of random balls, \(\Xi = \bigcup_{x \in \xi} B_{r_x}(x)\), where \(\xi\) is a stationary point process and \(\{r_x\}_{x \in \xi}\) are i.i.d.\ random radii.
 This construction illustrates the behavior of the $\mathrm{CHN}^2$ clustering algorithm when applied to Cox point processes exhibiting spatial aggregation. \end{example}

 The following theorem shows that all properties established for the homogeneous PPP extend to this Cox setting. \begin{theorem} Let $N$ be a stationary point process in $\mathbb{R}^d$ that almost surely admits no second-order descending chain (Def.~\ref{017}), and assume the same general-position (no ties) conditions as in Section~\ref{Ch:apter7}.
 This includes, in particular, any stationary sub--point process of a homogeneous PPP and the Cox point process defined in Example \ref{Ex.Cox}.

-Then the following properties hold for $\mathrm{CHN}^2$ on $N$: \begin{enumerate}[label=(\roman*)] \item For each $n\in\mathbb{N}$, the connected components of the $f^n$-graph are almost surely in the $\mathcal{F/F}$ class (finite with a unique cycle). \item The sequence of $f^n$-graphs converges locally weakly to a unimodular limit graph. \item Under the Palm version of $N$, the connected component of the root in the limiting graph belongs to the $\mathcal{I/I}$ class (almost surely one-ended with all foils infinite). \end{enumerate}

-Moreover, if there exists a nontrivial bijective point-shift on $N$ (so that $[G,o]$ and $[G,v]$ have the same distribution for every vertex $v$), then property~\ref{it:II-root} holds for \emph{all} components; that is, every connected component of the limit is $\mathcal{I/I}$ almost surely. \end{theorem}
+Then the following properties hold for $\mathrm{CHN}^2$ on $N$: \begin{enumerate}[label=(\roman*)] \item For each $n\in\mathbb{N}$, the connected components of the $f_n$-graph are almost surely in the $\mathcal{F/F}$ class (finite with a unique cycle). \item The sequence of $f_n$-graphs converges locally weakly to a unimodular limit graph. \item Under the Palm version of $N$, the connected component of the root in the limiting graph belongs to the $\mathcal{I/I}$ class (almost surely one-ended with all foils infinite). \end{enumerate} Moreover, if there exists a nontrivial bijective point-shift on $N$ (so that $[G,o]$ and $[G,v]$ have the same distribution for every vertex $v$), then property~\ref{it:II-root} holds for \emph{all} components; that is, every connected component of the limit is $\mathcal{I/I}$ almost surely. \end{theorem}

 \begin{proof} \textbf{(i)~Finiteness of the pre-limit graphs.} The proof follows by repeating the argument of Theorem~\ref{FFPROPERTY} with $\Phi^0$ replaced by $N$.
 That proof only uses (a) stationarity and (b) the absence of (second-order) descending chains to rule out infinite paths (via the reduction to second-order chains as in Proposition~\ref{p005}).
-Both hypotheses hold here by assumption, hence every $f^n$-component is a.s.\ $\mathcal{F/F}$
+Both hypotheses hold here by assumption, hence every $f_n$-component is a.s.\ $\mathcal{F/F}$.